nfwGytautas/hogl/dependencies/README.md

 3. openal-soft used to provide sound API for the library (Must be dynamically linked because of LPGL)

 4. pugixml used to provide xml parsing (Static linked with MIT)

+5. glm used to provide math functionality to the engine

+6. entt ECS framework